OWASP/www-chapter-jakarta/tab_training.md

 ## Training

-As Official Chapter in Indonesia we can give training such as <br>
+As Official Chapter in Indonesia we can give training such as

-1. OWASP Top Ten<br>
+1. OWASP Top Ten
-2. OWASP Testing Guide<br>
+2. OWASP Testing Guide
-3. OWASP SecureTea<br>
+3. OWASP SecureTea
-4. OWASP OWASP Application Security Verification Standard (ASVS)<br>
+4. OWASP OWASP Application Security Verification Standard (ASVS)
-5. OWASP Mobile Security Testing Guide (MASV)<br>
+5. OWASP Mobile Security Testing Guide (MASV)
-6. OWASP IoT Top 10 2018 <br>
+6. OWASP IoT Top 10 2018
-7. DevSecOps<br>
+7. DevSecOps
-8. Other information security course <br>
+8. Other information security course

-if any inquiry, send email to us indonesia.2018@owasp.org<br>
-or More info visit our official Website at https://training.owasp.or.id/
+if any inquiry, send email to us indonesia.2018@owasp.org or More info visit our official Website at https://training.owasp.or.id/